 - The Simpsons:

-- In one episode of Ugly Americans, the wizard Leonard is assigned to talk down a haunted house into calming its emotional, tenant-killing behavior.
+- In one episode of Ugly Americans, the wizard Leonard is assigned to talk down a living house into calming its emotional, tenant-killing behavior.